 How to Cold Hose Your Horse's Legs

 Cold hosing is simple, as long as your horse stands still.
 Run water from a garden hose over the injured area for twenty minutes.
 The trick, however, is to get some horses to stand quietly as the water runs down their legs for that length of time.
 That's where good ground manners come in and teaching your horse to stand for a bath.

 The best strategy with an antsy horse, however, is to start hosing low on the leg.
 This prevents the sensation of chilly water running down a warm leg, which can tickle and be upsetting for some horses.
 If you're cold hosing a fetlock or pastern area, you don't need to work your way up any further.
 However, if you're cold hosing a splint, knee or hock, you may need to work your way up the leg gradually.
 You might find that this will be a two-person job, one to hold the horse and another to aim the hose.
 You'll then let the cold water run on the area for about twenty minutes.

-It may be tempting to do a 'really good job' and cold hose much longer.
-However, this may be counterproductive.
-If you live in a location where the winters are very cold, you're probably familiar with getting cold hands that become slightly swollen, red and stingingly painful as they warm up.
+It may be tempting to do a 'really good job' and cold hose much longer, but this may be counterproductive.
+If you live in a location where the winters are cold, you're probably familiar with getting cold hands that become slightly swollen, red and stingingly painful as they warm up.
 Over-cooling your horse's leg may result in a similar reaction as the horse's body attempts to warm up the over-cooled area.
 This reaction may slow healing and increase swelling.
-Less is more in this case.

 How Often to Cold Hose Your Horse's Legs

 You may be cold hosing twice daily, once a day, or every other day, depending on your veterinarian's advice.
 If stocking up is the problem, there shouldn't be a problem cold hosing daily.